stackhpc/ansible-slurm-appliance/README.md

     Tags as defined in the various sub-playbooks defined in `ansible/` may be used to only run part of the `site` tasks.

-5. **TODO:** testing? and other ad-hoc?
+5. "Utility" playbooks for managing a running appliance are contained in `ansible/adhoc` - run these by activating the environment and using:

+        ansible-playbook ansible/adhoc/<playbook name>

+   Currently they include:
+    - `test.yml`: MPI-based post-deployment tests for latency, bandwidth and floating point performance.
+See `ansible/collections/ansible_collections/stackhpc/slurm_openstack_tools/roles/test/README.md` for full details.
+Note that you may wish to reconfigure the Slurm compute nodes into a single partition before running this.
+    **IMPORTANT: Do not use these tests on a cluster in production as the reconfiguration it performs will crash running jobs.**
+    - `update-packages.yml`: Update all packages on the cluster.

 ## Environments

+### Overview

-An environment is a directory which defines all the configuration for a single instantiation of this Slurm appliance.
-A `cookiecutter` command is described below to create a new environment from a template.
+An environment defines the configuration for a single instantiation of this Slurm appliance.
+Each environment is a directory in `environments/', containing:
+- Any deployment automation required - e.g. Terraform configuration or HEAT templates.
+- An ansible `inventory/` directory.
+- An `activate` script which sets environment variables to point to this configuration.
+- Optionally, additional playbooks in `/hooks` to run before or after the main tasks.

-Amongst other things, an environments's `activate` script defines the path to a custom `ansible.cfg` which itself defines the paths to ansible inventory directories.
-Therefore no inventory paths need to be specified on the command-line once an environment is activated.
-All environments load `environments/common/inventory` first, with an environment-specific inventory then overriding parts of this as required.
+All environments load the inventory from the `common` environment first, with the environment-specific inventory then overriding parts of this as required.

-This repository generally follows a convention where:
-- Functionality is defined in terms of ansible roles applied to a a group of the same name, e.g. `openhpc` or `grafana`.
-The empty groups in the `common` invenvory mean that functionality is disabled by default, and must be enabled for a specific environment by adding hosts (or child groups) to the relevant group in an environment-specific `environments/<environment>/inventory/groups` file.
-The purpose of each group is described below.
-- Environment-specific variables for each role/group can be defined in a `group_vars/` directory of the same name in `environments/<environment>/inventory/group_vars/<group_name>/overrides.yml`.
-These override any default values specified in `environments/common/inventory/group_vars/all/<group_name>.yml` (the use of `all` here is due to ansible's precedence rules).

-An environment may also contain "hooks" which are ansible playbooks to run before or after the tasks defined in `ansible/site.yml`.

 ### Creating a new environment